All you need to know for your holidays...

 A few steep serpentines later the forest clears, we approach the open alpine pastures of the Hutzenalm.

 Our path is still clearly recognizable, but the wonderful powder snow on the Alm lets us quickly lose our way and trudge across vast, untouched areas of snow.

 Flat and without the risk of falling, every beginner can gain some experiences with snowshoes and romp around!

 Then, after maybe two hours in the snow, it is time to plan our snack break.
 Do we divide soup, main course and cake between different huts and inns?
 Or do we decide to take one long break?

 The Hutzenalm, the Stoaner Alm and the Birkenhof hotel are located on our path - and from Birnbach it's not far to the center of town with its large selection of refreshment stops.

 We've climbed 444 meters in altitude, our highest point was at 1,088 meters - now the time has come to replenish our energy stores and think back to the beautiful hike.

 Stefanie Dehler works in the Tourist Information, where she is responsible for the website and online marketing, among other things.

-She would much rather be out and about in the mountains around Reit im Winkl all day long, hiking and trail running, mountain biking, with skis and snowshoes and having a snack on the mountain pastures.
+She would much rather be out and about in the mountains around Reit im Winkl all day long, hiking and trail running, mountain biking, with skis and snowshoes, and having a snack on a mountain hut.